Elinor Lander Horwitz: Personal life

+Elinor Lander Horwitz was born on March 8, 1929, in New Haven, Connecticut, where she was also raised.
 After graduating from Smith College, Horwitz wrote book reviews and features for the Washington Star News and for many national magazines.
 She married neurosurgeon Norman Horwitz.

-Horwitz is the mother of the late Pulitzer Prize-winning journalist and author Tony Horwitz and the mother-in-law of Pulitzer Prize-winning journalist and author Geraldine Brooks.
+Horwitz was the mother of the late Pulitzer Prize-winning journalist and author Tony Horwitz and the mother-in-law of Pulitzer Prize-winning journalist and author Geraldine Brooks.
+Her grandson Nathaniel Horwitz founded Hunterbrook and Mayday Health.

+Elinor Lander Horwitz died at her home in Rock Creek, Washington, D.C., on November 3, 2022, at the age of 93.